 Reading Time: 5 minutes

-Competition is fiercer than ever when it comes to sales, in large part because the Internet and digital marketing mediums have widened the playing field.
+Competition is fiercer than ever when it comes to sales, mainly due to the Internet and digital marketing mediums having widened the playing field.
 In the past, competition was once limited to the local level or regional level.
-Now, it is bigger, stronger and you must contend with it at a global one.
+Now, it is bigger, stronger, and you must contend with it at a global level.
 While this intense competitive environment may seem intimidating, there are smart strategies you can employ to achieve and retain a strong sales record.

 Rest assured, properly qualifying prospects is an endeavor well worth the time and effort.
-The caveat is, you want to do so in a way that does not annoy your prospects and drive them away.
-Avoid asking prospects a lot of questions during phone calls.
+The caveat is that you want to do so in a way that does not annoy your prospects and drive them away.
+Avoid asking prospects numerous questions during phone calls.
 They are not interested in answering them on the phone.
 It is simply too time-consuming to fit into their busy lives.
 You do not want a disengaged prospect on your hands.

 Instead, qualify behind the scenes as much as possible.
 You can do this in several ways:

-• Annual reports released by publicly traded companies are also a great resource to get data on benchmark budgets.
-Additionally, these annual reports can give you insight into the problems and challenges, as well as opportunities that you can use to your advantage.
+• Annual reports released by publicly traded companies are also a valuable resource for obtaining data on benchmark budgets.
+Additionally, these annual reports can provide insight into the problems and challenges, as well as opportunities that you can utilize to your advantage.

-• Use tools such as Google Alerts and Mention to see what is currently happening in a company that you are trying to target.
+• Use tools such as Google Alerts and Mention to monitor current developments in a company you are targeting.
 Has there been a merger or acquisition?
-Is a new product in development?
+Is it a new product in development?
 Have they shared a press release recently?
 Have they gone through a change in management?

 • Investigate social media for contacts within the organization.
 How are people connected?
 What might the organizational chart look like?
 What interests might people have?
 Who may be part of the decision-making team?
 What information would be most compelling to him/her?
 What does the buying process look like in the organization?